 75% of employees reported increases in work quality as a result of receiving the Living Wage.

-50% of employees felt that the Living Wage had made them more willing to implement changes in their working practices; enabled them to require fewer concessions to effect change; and made them more likely to adopt changes more quickly.
+50% of employees felt that it had made them more willing to implement changes in their working practices; enabled them to require fewer concessions to effect change; and made them more likely to adopt changes more quickly.

 GOOD FOR SOCIETY

-The Living Wage campaign was launched in 2001 by parents in East London, who were frustrated that working two minimum wage jobs left no time for family life.
+The campaign was launched in 2001 by parents in East London, who were frustrated that working two minimum wage jobs left no time for family life.

 The causes of poverty are complex and in order to improve lives there should be a package of solutions across policy areas.
 The Living Wage can be part of the solution.